DataDog/documentation/layouts/shortcodes/apm-ootb-graphs.md

 ### Avg Time per Request

 For services involving multiple downstream services, a fourth graph breaks down the average [execution time][101] spent per request.
+This graph is built on sampled trace data, unlike the other top graphs which use unsampled data sources.

 Using the dropdown menu, you can also view:

 - **Total Time Spent**: The cumulative time spent in each downstream service over time.
 - **% of Time Spent**: The percentage of time spent in each downstream service relative to the total time.